kubo-azu/Click-qPCR/README.md

 ## Contact

-Feel free to send a email to me or use GitHub Discussions.
+Feel free to use GitHub Discussions.